 - does not offer enough units to demonstrate compliance within the specified time.

-If the Commission determines that the center meets one of the above criteria, an extension can be no more than six months.
+If the Commission determines that the program meets one of the above criteria, an extension can be no more than six months.

-If the Commission determines that the center did not meet the criteria for an extension, one of the following actions will occur:
+If the Commission determines that the program did not meet the criteria for an extension, one of the following actions will occur: